E-TKT: anachronic label maker

-This little plastic hook (circled in red) grabs a gated cog (the white plastic part below) to feed the tape forward.
-I tried to fix and reinforce it, but the failure was unavoidable because there seems to be a critical flaw in the project: it is too weak for the lateral resistance imposed.
+This little plastic hook (circled in red) grabs a ratchet mechanism (the white plastic part below) to feed the tape forward.
+I tried to fix and reinforce it, but the failure was unavoidable because there seems to be a critical flaw in the project: it is too weak for the lateral force imposed.

 …why bother mixing an archaic printing method with current automation and connectivity features?
 Because why not?
-It was a technological blind spot to be explored!
+It was a technological blind spot ready to be explored!

 - ACCESSIBILITY: braille labels are only a step of distance for a possible future spin off.